Kossuth Lajos utca 7-9, Budapest, Hungary, 1053

 The economy of Hungary at a glance

 Before 2022, consumer price inflation in Hungary averaged 3.3% per year, which was about 2.3 times less than Eastern Europe’s average.
 Years 2022 and 2023 showed a surge of inflation in Hungary, with average rates of 14.6% and 17.1%, respectively.
+However, in 2024, the rate started to decrease, and by March 2025, it had dropped to 4.7%.

-Hungary promotes foreign direct investments: In 2022, the amount of invested capital reached €6.5 billion, which doubled to €13 billion in 2023.
-At the end of 2023, the Hungarian Government announced a new program for individual foreign investors called the Hungary Golden Visa.
+Hungary promotes foreign direct investments.
+In 2022, the amount of invested capital reached €6.5 billion, which doubled to €13 billion in 2023.
+In 2024, the figure was €10.3 billion, resulting in 18,500 new jobs.

 Dynamics of the Hungarian GDP per capita compared to the EU average